finos/datahelix/README.md

     cd generator
     mvn package assembly:single
     ```
-    the jar file will be generated in the target directory with the suffix `-jar-with-dependencies.jar`
+    the jar file will be generated in the target directory with the name `generator-<VERSION>-jar-with-dependencies.jar`

 ## License